-As of October 2023, clinical practice guidelines from the U.S. Department of Veterans Affairs and the Department of Defense do not make recommendations on the use of biofeedback for PTSD, motor dysfunction in the limbs after stroke, hypertension, or asthma.,The 2022 guidelines for the management of MDD state that 'for patients with MDD, there is insufficient evidence to recommend for or against the addition of biofeedback.",
+As of September 2024, clinical practice guidelines from the U.S. Department of Veterans Affairs and the Department of Defense do not make recommendations on the use of biofeedback for PTSD, hypertension, or asthma.
+The 2022 guidelines for the management of MDD state that 'for patients with MDD, there is insufficient evidence to recommend for or against the addition of biofeedback.48,"Similarly, the 2024 guidelines for the management of stroke state that there is insufficient evidence to recommend for or against biofeedback to improve motor function in patients with stroke.